of dsDNA can be read in six possible ways. The

 diagram shows a single dsDNA molecule: either strand

-which could be the sense strand read in the 5' 3'
+could be the sense strand read in the 5' 3'

-start points, beginning
+possible start points, beginning at the 1st, 2nd,

-2nd, or 3rd nucleotides.
+or 3rd nucleotides.
 Each of these 2 x 3 = 6

-six possibilities is called a reading
+possibilities is called a reading frame.

-Because 3 of the 64 possible DNA triplets correspond to mRNA stop codons, a DNA sequence read at random will have 3-letter stop signals approximately once in every 20 triplets.
+Because three of the 64 possible DNA triplets correspond to mRNA stop codons, a DNA sequence read at random will have stop triplets approximately once in every 20 triplets.
 The occurrence of multiple stops in a particular reading frame indicates that it does not code for a polypeptide: this is a "closed" reading frame.
 In contrast, an Open Reading Frame (ORF) can be read through several hundred triplets without encountering a stop sequence.
 ORFs are therefore candidates for protein-coding exon regions: the inferred amino-acid sequence can be compared with GenBank to identify possible analogous proteins.

-Figure ©2000 by Griffiths et al. ; text © 2012 by Steven M. Carr
+Figure ©2000 by Griffiths et al. ; text ©2014 by Steven M. Carr